Definition of MySQL Drop Foreign Key

 - Also, if the clauses – ON DELETE and ON UPDATE are not specified, then MySQL’s default action will be RESTRICT option.

-Suppose you have an employees table in the database and there we have a column that references to the foreign key of another table say orders.
-The foreign key constraint name is defined as fk_orderid, where orderid is a field in orders table defined as the primary key and works as a foreign key in the employee’s table.
-Now, if you wish to drop this foreign key constraint then, we can do so by the following ALTER TABLE query along with the DROP keyword as:
+Suppose you have an employee table in the database, and there is a column that references the foreign key of another table, say orders.
+The foreign key constraint name is “fk_orderid,” where “orderid” is a field in the orders table defined as the primary key and functions as a foreign key in the employee’s table.
+Now, if you wish to drop this foreign key constraint, then we can do so by the following ALTER TABLE query along with the DROP keyword:

 ALTER TABLE Employees DROP CONSTRAINT fk_orderid;